Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 Even in my private writing coaching relationships, I’m listening to their words.
 I can read between the sentences.
 I can hear the slight crack and the inflections in their voices.
 I’m entirely focused on their words — not their face or mine, not the trees blowing in the background, not me picking my nose, scratching my cheek, or shifting in my chair.

-If you run a business, too, and are wondering how I made the switch to audio-only, here are the practical steps I took.
+If you run a service-based business, too, and are wondering how I made the switch to audio-only, here are the practical steps I took.

 1. I simply showed up and kept my video off.

-3. Updated my zoom waiting room with the following message:
+3. Updated my Zoom waiting room with the following message:

 We'll be using audio only.